WIEGO/IRGLUS book project – 2021-22

 - How do law and the state treat/marginalize a plurality of alternative governance systems (for example, informal and indigenous)?

 - What kind of influence do ‘soft law’ and ‘soft policy’ instruments – such as the New Urban Agenda and ILO Recommendation 204 – play in the social and legal protection of informal worker livelihoods in a globalized urban environment?

 - Are urban social movements contributing to the reconstitution of the urban commons and everyday urban space?
 What lessons do they offer in rethinking paradigms of the law and local governance models?

 - As a component of the law, how have courts and judges responded in substance to cases brought by or against informal workers?
 What jurisprudential philosophies and judicial assumptions behind everyday urban space and informal livelihoods characterize judicial reasoning in these cases?

 For more details see the dedicated webpage here.

 WIEGO: About Us.

-IRGLUS: The International Research Group on Law & Urban Space (IRGLUS) is a global network of scholars which gathers academics from diverse backgrounds – jurists, geographers, sociologists, political scientists, urban planners, environmentalists – who are interested in the interface between law and urbanisation.
-Comprising over 200 members, IRGLUS encourages socio-legal research in urban legal studies, and it organises in-person and online gatherings to discuss topical issues in this field.
+IRGLUS: The International Research Group on Law & Urban Space (IRGLUS) is a global network of scholars which gathers academics from diverse backgrounds – jurists, geographers, sociologists, political scientists, urban planners, environmentalists – who are interested in the interface between law and urbanization.
+Comprising over 200 members, IRGLUS encourages socio-legal research in urban legal studies, and it organizes in-person and online gatherings to discuss topical issues in this field.